-Co-authored by Chris M. Lopez and Matthew Morton
+Co-authored by Matthew Morton

 In a pair of bench decisions in the chapter 11 cases of Lyondell Chemical and Chemtura Corporation, Bankruptcy Judge Robert Gerber applied section 502(e)(1)(B) of the Bankruptcy Code to disallow environmental contribution claims asserted against the debtors by co-liable parties.
 The decisions clarify a murky area at the intersection of the environmental and bankruptcy laws.